gilbertramos/ticket-lifecycle/README.md

 <img width="720" alt="Screenshot 2023-09-14 123826" src="https://github.com/gilbertramos/ticket-lifecycle/assets/140354494/fa67027b-7fc3-4645-83be-d15f118a1373">
 </p>
 <p>
-In this example of four support tickets, I would start by assigning the severity level of the tickets to organized their priority.
+In this example of four support tickets, I would start by seeing what could wait, what could be done by someone else, or needs support immediately .
 Then I would click on one of the tickets to begin handling it.
 </p>
 <br />